Strategic plan Implementation: How to connect your strategy to your operations

 - Determining a monitoring and reporting cadence (ex: monthly or quarterly) will help to reinforce accountability as team members will be responsible for gathering qualitative and quantitative data on strategic initiatives and key projects within a set time frame

-- When done regularly, monitoring, tracking, and reporting helps senior leaders to understand whether strategic priorities, goals, and projects are on track, behind, or ahead.
+- When done regularly, monitoring, tracking, and reporting helps senior leaders to understand whether strategic priorities, strategic goals, and projects are on track, behind, or ahead.
 This contributes to proactivity around resource allocation and allows pivots and decisions to be made before it’s too late at both strategic and operational levels of the organization

 - Note: If you want until the end of each year to monitor, track and report on your initiatives, you will find out after the fact if you’ve missed targets.
 This will leave you without the chance to double down your efforts or change your course of action, or allocate resources elsewhere if you’ve exceeded targets, rather than continuing to pour valuable resources into completed initiatives